-The Challenges of Wet Collodion Photography:
+The Challenges of Wet Collodion Photography

-- Single Shot Only – Unlike any 35mm or rangefinder camera, there’s no advancing to the next frame.
+- Single Shot Only.
+Unlike any 35mm or rangefinder camera, there’s no advancing to the next frame.
 The camera can only hold one plate at a time.
 This means for every shot you take you need another plate.
 And these plates cannot simply be changed quickly as each takes time to prepare and must be developed soon afterward.

-- Time Constraints – You can leave a roll of film in a camera for months at a time without seeing any difference in the quality of photos.
+- Time Constraints.
+You can leave a roll of film in a camera for months at a time without seeing any difference in the quality of photos.
 Often it takes years for film to degrade.
 But there is a time constraint with wet collodion plates.
 They must be shot soon after being prepared, and they must also be developed shortly after being exposed.
 If at any point the plate becomes dry, the photo will be ruined.

-- Portability – Wet Plate cameras didn’t exactly come with a camera strap.
+- Portability.
+Wet plate cameras didn’t exactly come with a camera strap.
 They may not be particularly heavy, but they are very bulky and a tripod is a must.

-- Exposure Time – Rather than a fraction of a second, wet plates often take several seconds to develop, even in bright light.
+- Exposure Time.
+Rather than a fraction of a second, wet plates often take several seconds to develop, even in bright light.

-“You can take a digital picture of somebody standing there in the best civil war reproduction outfits or even original stuff.
+“You can take a digital picture of somebody standing there in the best Civil War reproduction outfits or even original stuff.
 It’s never going to look like this.
 But you take one of these plates and say, ‘Wow, that’s it.
 That’s the real thing.'”

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: